alboteanud/Bavaria-Covid-status/README.md

 9:22:17.152 PM    calculateCovidStatus

-The change in the device preferred language is reflected in the user interface.
+- The change in the device preferred language is reflected in the user interface.
 Instruction messages for Covid protection are shown in german, english and romanian.
-All color code are shown - choose fake location and update
+- All color code are shown - choose fake location and update

-Inserting fake locations is yet to be debugged.
+- Inserting fake locations works

 ### Requirements for this app